 To calculate carbon stock dynamics in pool of mineral soils, the methods of nitrogen flow balance were used based on application of the system of national factors.
+It is relevant for arable lands only.
+Ukraine does not perform calculations for fallow lands due to lack of input data.
+Nevertheless, it is expected, that fallow lands after intensive management will gain Carbon in mineral soil pool, so this assumption does not underestimate emissions.

-For the description of the estimation method, see Annex 3.3.2.
+The description of the nitrogen flow method for mineral soils, please see Annex 3.3.2.